alan-sudoku/argument_structure_audit/tools/README.md

 **Automation-ready sequence for a new document:**

 ```
+Stage 1 — human, no LLM cost
+hollow_words --counts   (fix argument signal failures before anything else)
+t1_check                (fix structural encoding violations)

+Stage 2 — LLM audit
-hollow_words --counts → t1_check → density → orphans → cycles → report
+density → orphans → cycles → report → t1_strip
 ```

-Run in that order.
+Run Stage 1 first and resolve findings before handing to the LLM.
+The LLM audit surface shrinks with each hollow-word and T1 fix — a cluster of `therefore`/`formally` hits in one section is a strong prior that LOGIC-TYPE or LOAD-TEST will fire there.
 Stop and report to the human if any `[Fail]` finding cannot be resolved mechanically, if orphans are found, or if a cycle is detected.
-Do not proceed to `report` until the structural gate (`t1_check`) is clean or findings are explicitly deferred by the human.

 ---